Reducing Your Risk for Preterm Labor and Delivery

 - Get good prenatal care.
-See your doctor before trying to get pregnant.
-See your doctor regularly during your pregnancy.
+See your healthcare provider before trying to get pregnant.
+See your healthcare provider regularly during your pregnancy.
 Go to all your prenatal appointments, even if you feel fine.

 Get treatment for any infections.
-For example, if you feel burning or pain when you urinate, tell your doctor.
+For example, if you feel burning or pain when you urinate, tell your healthcare provider.
 You may have a

-- If you take prescription drugs, ask your doctor if they are safe before or during pregnancy.
+- If you take prescription drugs, ask your healthcare provider if they are safe before or during pregnancy.

 - If you use

 herbal supplements, stop them before trying to get pregnant.
-Check with your doctor on the safety of any supplements before using them.
+Check with your healthcare provider on the safety of any supplements before using them.

 Eat a Healthy Diet and Stay Active